 Figure 4: Relationships between the trait composition of the mixtures and their performance.
-Standardized effects of traits on mixture RYTs measured on total biomass in the C treatment (a) and S treatment (b).
+Standardized effects of traits on mixture RYTs measured on total biomass in the C treatment (a), and S treatment (b).
 Backward model selection was performed on a full model with RYT as the response variable and all trait means and differences as explanatory variables.
 Based on AICC, the top-ten models were retained to compute model-averaged estimates reported on the left side of the panels with their 95% unconditional confidence intervals (Supplementary Table 5).
 Empty symbols represent trait differences and filled symbols represent trait means.
 The relative importance of the variables are reported on the right side of the panels and can be interpreted as the probability that the variable appears in the best model.
 Hatched bars represent trait differences and filled bars represent trait means.
 Colors refer to the type of traits, with aboveground traits and belowground traits represented in green and brown, respectively.
 Adjusted R-squared averaged across the top-ten models (Radj2) are also reported.

-Figure 5: Interactions between root area, resource availability, and biomass. (a) relationship between the total biomass of the pure stands and their root area (n = 36 per treatment), (b) relationship between mixture RYT computed on total biomass and the average total biomass produced by the two components in pure stands (n = 54 per treatment), (c) relationship between RY computed on total biomass and root area measured in pure stands (n = 108 per treatment), (d) relationship between RY computed on total biomass and total biomass measured in pure stands (n = 108 per treatment).
+Figure 5: Interactions between root area, resource availability, and biomass. (a) relationship between the total biomass of the pure stands and their root area (n = 36 per treatment), (b) relationship between mixture RY computed on total biomass and the average total biomass produced by the two components in pure stands (n = 54 per treatment), (c) relationship between RY computed on total biomass and root area measured in pure stands (n = 108 per treatment), (d) relationship between RYT computed on total biomass and total biomass measured in pure stands (n = 108 per treatment).
 Pearson correlation coefficients (R) and p-values (p) refer to simple linear models fitted independently in the C (blue, circle) and S (red, triangles) treatments.

 Legends for Supplementary Materials